-Each year, from Sept.
-15 through Oct.
-15, the United States observes National Hispanic Heritage Month.
-It’s a time to recognize, celebrate and pay tribute to the generations of Hispanic Americans who have enriched our nation in areas like science, art, culture, research and development and many other fields.
+It’s National Hispanic Heritage Month (Sept.
+15 – Oct.
+15), a special opportunity to recognize and celebrate the generations of Hispanic Americans who have enriched the U.S. in areas such as science, art, culture, research and many other fields.

-In today’s Friday Fix, the Pancreatic Cancer Action Network (PanCAN) explores healthier versions of a few popular, regional Hispanic foods.
+In today’s Friday Fix, we explore healthier versions of a few popular, regional Hispanic foods.

 For starters, cook your favorite menu items at home so you can control how much oil is used in the dishes.
 Rely on herbs and spices – like cilantro or red pepper flakes – for bold flavors rather than salt.

 To get that creamy texture in sauces, or atop enchiladas and quesadillas, add sliced avocado or guacamole instead of sour cream.
 Also, opt for whole pinto or black beans instead of refried beans, and lean meats like chicken breast or seafood instead of pork or beef.

 Peru may be home to more than 4,000 varieties of potatoes, but there’s more to this South American nation than spuds.

 Much of Peru’s landmass lies along the Pacific Ocean, so naturally ceviche is the go-to.
 This national dish is usually comprised of raw fish, camote (sweet potato), onion and spices, all of which are marinated in a tangy lime juice.
 The dish is low in fat and high in flavor.